 stayrcc.com/locations/toronto-downtown

 The Residence and Conference Centre is the George Brown downtown residences converted into a 3-star hotel in the summer months.
-It is an easy walk to BATL Port Lands..
+It is an easy walk to Port Lands and the Westin Harbour Castle (the location of Prom).
 This is a great option if you want to travel with friends as many rooms include two bedrooms and a kitchenette.

 Driving distances